fryeguy52/Trilinos/cmake/ctest/drivers/atdm/README.md

 * `shiller/`: Contains the files to drive builds on the SRN test bed machine `shiller` which also can be run on the SON machine `hansen`.

+* `ellis/`: Contains the files to drive builds on the SRN test bed machine `ellis` which also can be run on the SON machine `bowman`.

 * `sems_gcc-7.2.0/`: Contains driver scripts for a on-off GCC 7.2.0 build based on the SEMS system.
 This build really does not fit into the system